scroll-tech/frontends/src/assets/blog/upgradingPreAlphaTestnet.md

 # Upgrading the Scroll Pre-Alpha Testnet

 After 3 months of building, we are excited to release an upgraded version of the Scroll Pre-Alpha Testnet.
 Our previous version onboarded over 10k users to test our bridge and demo forks of dapps like Uniswap.
-We'd like to thank the community for their helpful feedback on our UI/UX, and we are working hard to scale up our proving infrastructure to support the 100K+ users on our waitlist.
+We’d like to thank the community for their helpful feedback on our UI/UX, and we are working hard to scale up our proving infrastructure to support the 100K+ users on our waitlist.

 Our new testnet upgrade enables **smart contract deployment on Scroll**.
 This allows developers to write and deploy their own contracts on Scroll using the same Ethereum developer tools we all know and love!

-## What's new in the upgrade?
+## What’s new in the upgrade?

 The new version supports the following features: